austinbdill/pixelwise_al/README.md

 # Pixelwise Active Learning

 This repository is home to a set of Jupyter notebooks and PyTorch code for investigating the use of active learning for monocular depth estimation tasks.
+It includes a variety of training methods such as the following (references to relevant slide presentations are listed for each):

+- `baseline`:
+- `vanilla`:
+- `reinforce`:
+- `target`:
+- `gumbel`:
+- `a2c`:
+- `ddpg`:

 ## Installation